lukasturcani/molder/readme.rst

                ``back``.
 The script saves the molecule and button pressed on the server and sends the user their next molecule.
-:previous_mol.cgi: A server-side Python script.
+:get_mol.cgi: A server-side Python script.
 Each time the ``back``
               button is pressed the user sends a request to the server.
-The server runs this script,  which looks at the user's history, and sends them the previous molecule.
+The server runs this script,  which looks at sends back the structural info the molecule the user requested.